Glossop Tramways

 Glossop Tramways staff photo - Dinting Depot 1903

-A staff photo taken at Dinting Depot in 1903, almost certainly on, or shortly before, the opening day.
-The tramcar staff are wearing white rain covers on their caps, indicating that it was summer.
-The man at the controls is the Superintendent, Mr Emmett, whilst to his right is the General Manager, Charles Knowles (holding the upright stanchion).
+A staff photograph taken at Dinting Depot in 1903, almost certainly on, or shortly before, the opening day.
+The tramcar staff are wearing white rain covers on their caps, which was a summer requirement on many tramways.
+The man at the controls is the tramway's superintendent, Mr Emmett, whilst to his right is the General Manager, Charles Knowles (holding the upright stanchion).
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 Glossop Tramways staff 1903

-A blow up of the above photo showing the collar insignia, 'U E S Co' (bearer's right-hand side) and the employee number (left-hand side).
-Cap badges are of the standard, off-the-shelf, script-lettering grade variety.
+An enlargement of the above photograph showing the collar insignia, 'U E S Co' (bearer's right-hand side) and an employee number (left-hand side).
+The cap badges are of the standard, off-the-shelf, script-lettering grade variety.

 Glossop Tramways cap badges